 Asset allocation category Description #1 Aligned with E/S characteristics includes the investments of the financial product used to attain the environmental or social characteristics promoted by the financial product.
-A minimum 90% of investments are aligned with the E/S characteristics of the Fund.
 The sub-category #1B Other E/S characteristics covers investments aligned with the environmental or social characteristics that do not qualify as sustainable investments.
 100% of the investments aligned with the E/S characteristics fall into the subcategory #1B Other E/S characteristics #20ther includes the remaining investments of the financial product which are neither aligned with the environmental or social characteristics, nor are qualified as sustainable investments.
-Up to 10% of investments may be (i) cash (given the nature of these investments, no minimum environmental or social safeguards are applied) and/or (ii) securities, resulting from corporate actions, which may not be aligned with the E/S characteristics of the Fund (such securities will be sold as soon as reasonably practicable, in the investors' best interest).
+Up to 10% of investments may be (i) cash (given the nature of these invesments, no minimum environmental or social safeguards are applied) and/or (ii) securities, resulting from corporate actions, which may not be aligned with the E/S characteristics of the Fund (such ecurities will be sold as soon as reasonably practicable, in the investors' best interest).